 Failure to the licensees package/personnel search procedures which results in contraband or an unauthorized individual being introduced into the protected area

-Potential tampering event involving safety or security equipment where questions remain regarding licensee performance/response or a need exists to independently assess the licensees conclusion that tampering was not a factor in the condition(s) identified
+Potential tampering or vandalism event involving significant safety or security equipment where questions remain regarding licensee performance/response or a need exists to independently assess the licensees conclusion that tampering or vandalism was not a factor in the condition(s) identified

 04.06 Recommendation to Management .
 If an initial review of the safety significance of the event finds that the event may warrant at most the consideration of an SI (based on the criteria of Sections 04.03 and 04.05), the RA makes the decision on whether or not to initiate the SI.
 In this case, regional management may consult with NRR and NSIR, but is not required to do so.